 Do players from the club team eventually get to play for the Messiah varsity team?

 It has happened on rare occasion, but typically not.
 The varsity team recruits from the high schools, not from the club team.

 When are the tryouts?

-Usually the first week of September.
+In the fall semester, usually at about 5:00 on the Monday after move-in day.
 Check our Facebook page for details.
 You will be tested for fitness as well as technical ability.

 What are my chances of making the team?